cleanjsweb/neat-react/README.md

 // Or render directly with `<Button.RC />`.
 ```

 Every class derived from the base `ClassComponent` is not itself a React component.
 Instead, it has a static `extract()` method (also aliased as `FC()` for "Function Component") which returns a function component that can be rendered like any other react component.
 Each instance of this component mounted in the React tree will create a separate new instance of your `ClassComponent` for itself.
 To make it easier to use the class component directly, you should create a static property that holds the function component returned by `extract`.
 The recommended convention is to use the name `RC` for "React Component".
-Such a class can then easily be rendered as JSX by writing `<MyClass.RC />`.
+Such a class can then easily be rendered as JSX by writing `<MyComponent.RC />`.

 [Read the `ClassComponent` docs]() for more details.